-Published on June 1, 2021 Last Updated on June 2, 2021 by Sorin Petroj
+Last Updated on November 1, 2023 by Sorin Petroj

 Step by step on how to assemble a table tennis racket.

 You have chosen your blade and rubbers, and now it’s time to glue and prepare the racket for the game.
 See below how easy it is in a few steps.

 Step 1: Blade Cleaning

-Step 2: Apply And Spread The Glue
+Step 2: Apply and Spread The Glue

 Use the sponge that comes with the glue, and you can very easily apply a thin layer of glue by following the white color so that it is even everywhere.

 Once you have done that, wait about half an hour for the glue to dry.
-You will see it slowly lose its white color on the rubbers.
+You will see it slowly lose its white color on the table tennis rubbers.
 Then you know that it’s ready for assembly.

 Step 3: Attach The Rubbers

-If they are used as in the video, then look at how many millimeters are missing.
-This way you can precisely apply the rubber to the end of the blade top.
+If they are used like in the video, look at how many are missing millimeters.
+This way, you can precisely apply the rubber to the end of the blade top.
 However, leave as much space at the beginning.

 If it happens to be bigger rubber, you will easily cut it at the end when you glue it.
-When you start gluing the rubber, be sure to squeeze it as far forward as possible so that there is no room for air during assembling.
+When you start gluing the rubber, squeeze it as far forward as possible so there is no room for air during assembling.

 Step 4: Cut And Clean The Rubber